mrtonbrian/miniredis/README.md

 GET: 2375965.00 requests per second
 ```
 ### MiniRedis
-No disk persistence
+No disk persistence, `go 1.24.0`
 ```
 ./miniredis.sh
 ```
 Result:
 ```
-brianton@brianlenlaptop:~$ redis-benchmark -p 6379 -t set,get -n 10000000 -q -P 512 -c 512
+brianton@brianlenlaptop:~/miniredis$ redis-benchmark -p 6379 -t set,get -n 10000000 -q -P 512 -c 512
+ERROR: failed to fetch CONFIG from 127.0.0.1:6379
 WARN: could not fetch server CONFIG
-SET: 1723040.88 requests per second
+SET: 3043423.50 requests per second
-GET: 5471556.00 requests per second
+GET: 8226957.50 requests per second
 ```
 Speedup for `GET` is mostly due to concurrency, I believe (entire table is locked for `SET`, so not much speedup in that case).
 Could be improved with a sharded concurrent map library?
 My initial trials say no, but intuitively, it should work.
+Seems like Go 1.24's new Swiss Map gave a pretty massive speedup over `1.23`.

-Also do take these benchmarks with a grain of salt - these were done on the Lenovo Yoga Slim 7i Aura edition (Intel Ultra 7 258v, 32GB), but definitely not a sanitized environment (many processes open in the background).
+Also do take these benchmarks with a grain of salt - these were done on the Lenovo Yoga Slim 7i Aura edition (Intel Ultra 7 258v, 32GB) with Go 1.24.0, but definitely not a sanitized environment (many processes open in the background).
 Here, I believe we're benefitting a lot from the 8 cores and high memory speed (due to the memory being on the CPU package itself).
 Thus, your mileage may vary, and definitely do **not** use this for production.

 ## TODO list
 - [x] Write some basic parser for RESP